oravec-juraj/vesna/AppTeam_2023/code/README.md

 7. Create file **.env** from **.env.example**:
     * add connection to your MySQL database
     * add Arduino cloud API key and secret (bottom of the file)
+    * add login credentials for default user and admin
 8. Use following commands in terminal to install composer and node packages:
 ```bash
 composer install